mpcmarcos/Xamarin.AtInternet/README.md

 This project gives an example to use AT Internet in Xamarin.

 This project has two parts:
-1. Swift project that create a wrapper for the the library Tracker.framework
+1. Swift project that create a wrapper/proxy for the the library Tracker.framework
 2. Xamarin Project showing how to use, in Android and IOS

 ## Compiling a Wrapper